 Yes!
 Please send us an email.

 In the current first stage of the project, The Europeans is partly benefiting from a reserve from The Sochi Project, which we have acquired by selling publications and winning the Dutch Doc Award in 2014.
 The money was safely stored in the bank account of the Traktor Foundation, a foundation that was set up by us specifically to separate money for a project from its makers and to make it easier to receive donations.
 Until February 1, 2020, The Europeans has received additionally a project grant from the Mondriaan Fund.
+The Europeans is from March 2020 partly supported by the European Cultural Foundation on a semi-structural basis.
 In the near future we hope to maintain our independence by convincing YOU to contribute to The Europeans.
 This can take many forms, from donations to the purchase of a print.

 Donations to our cultural foundation are tax-deductible in the Netherlands (culturele anbi-regels).
 This section is in Dutch because it applies to the Dutch tax system: The Europeans valt onder de Stichting Traktor, welke aangemerkt is als een culturele ANBI.
 Voor donateurs van culturele ANBI’s geldt een extra giftenaftrek.
 Particulieren mogen in de aangifte inkomstenbelasting 1,25 keer het bedrag van de gift aftrekken.
 Ondernemingen die onder de vennootschapsbelasting vallen, mogen 1,5 keer het bedrag van de gift aftrekken in de aangifte vennootschapsbelasting.